daz3d/StudioFbxImporter/README.md

 * Download and install the **Daz Studio SDK**.
   * Note the installation path, it _will_ be needed in a later step.
 * Download and install the **FBX SDK**.
-  * Note the installation path, it _will_ be needed in a later step.
+  * Note the installation path _before the version number_, it _will_ be needed in a later step.
 * **CMake** is required to generate project files.
   * CMake can be used via the GUI tool, or the command line interface.
   * Using cmake-gui: